danielhdezller/customer-support/README.md

 # CustomerSupport

-- Right now its giving random reply messages, its pending to integrate a IA that analyze the customer message.
-For example the Ultimate IA but their public API is not open yet.

 ## Steps to run the project:

 - if you haven't already: copy `.env.example` to `.env` at the project folder level.